How to use Growhold

 Getting started

-Growhold connects market intelligence to the work you need to do.
+Growhold connects market intelligence, product strategy, planning and design work into one flow.
 Insights shows where demand is forming.
 Chat helps you think through what it means.
 Agents turn that thinking into delivered work.
-Knowledge compounds everything you learn back into the workspace so the next step starts sharper than the last.
+Knowledge compounds.
+Every step starts sharper than the last.

 Create a workspace

-Sign up and Growhold sets up your workspace: a shared environment where market intelligence, conversation history, agent deliverables, and knowledge live together.
-During onboarding, Growhold reads your company's website and creates initial context automatically.
-You arrive with something already in place, not a blank slate.
+Sign up and Growhold creates your workspace: a shared environment where market intelligence, conversation history, agent deliverables, and knowledge live together.
+During onboarding, Growhold can read your company's website and create initial context.
+You can also adapt this later by building out specialists and uploading your own materials.

 Create a workspace